 Slope Mountain (MP 300)

-Slope Mountain marks the northern boundary of the Bureau of Land Management public land.
+Slope Mountain marks the northern boundary of BLM-managed public land on the Dalton Highway.
 From here north, the Alaska Department of Natural Resources manages the land around the Dalton Highway and Prudhoe Bay.

 Happy Valley (MP 334)